 We all want to move forward this year, not backwards and certainly not standing still.
 So a big ole ham should do the trick right?
 I did not end up cooking a ham for Christmas so it was nice to make one.
 It is my favorite kind of meat.
 I am not a big fan of turkey.

-If you are looking for some great New Year’s Dinner recipes, I have a couple of them posted on my blog already, and the others I describe below how we fixed them.
+If you’re looking for some great New Year’s Dinner recipes, I have a couple of them posted on my blog already, and the others I describe below how we fixed them.
 They are pretty simple to put together, so I didn’t write up recipes for them.

 New Year’s Dinner Recipes

-Cornbread, which we just used corn meal and followed the directions for.
+- Cornbread, which we just used corn meal and followed the directions.